Skip to content

 return df_out

-Mutate data by replacing it with another from a list of categorical values.
-This mutator reads all unique values from a column within a CSV file.
-All strings within a series will be replaced with a different random value from this column.
-If the value column is provided as a string, then it is automatically assumed that the CSV file has a header row.
+Mutate series by replacing values with another from a list of categorical values.
+This mutator reads all unique values from a singular column.
+All values within a series will be replaced with a different random value from this column.
+If the value column is provided as a string, and a path to a CSV file is provided to this function, then it is automatically assumed that the CSV file has a header row.

 Parameters: